lcappuccio/lunar-lander/README.md

 # Installation

 Download [LWJGL 2.9.4](http://legacy.lwjgl.org/) and copy to a library folder inside the project.
-The JARs need to be included in the classpath and to launch the program append `-Djava.library.path="native"` as JVM parameter.
+The JARs need to be included in the classpath and to launch the program append `-Djava.library path="path/to/native/libs"` as
+ JVM
+parameter.

 # Credits